furby-tm/FREED_OLD/README.md

 # build for production and view the bundle analyzer report
 npm run build --report
 ```
+---

->freed. is a branch of Revolt Inc.
+Revolt Inc. All Rights Reserved.

-made possible by Tyler Furby and Shashwat Pyakuryal
+Made possible by the brilliant minds of Tyler Furby and Shashwat Pyakuryal.